Spencerx/xtal/README.md

 Fiber applications with meta materials for power over fiber, RF over Fiber to begin with(as in proposed 6G/7G wireless standard iterations, interesting to see what futurists can usefully speculate for 10G wireless apart from what some might expect to be obvious engineering milestones to achieve on that route, it will be useful to visualise and map it until it happens).

 Secondary Topics:
-3D Printing, AI, Additive Manufacturing, Data Acquisition- DaQ, Data Recording, EDA, Engineering Continuum, Formal Verification, Generative Coding(JVM, VHDL, Assembler, C, UML), Multi Physics, Technical Documentation & Modeling, Graph Algorithms, Graph Models, IC Laser, Linked Data, Linked Open Data, LLMs, Nanotechnology(Graphene), Optics, Optoelectronics, Photonics, Reconfigurable Dynamic Circuits, Semantic Web, Silicon(Crystal Semiconductors, Si/SiC - Silicon Carbide, Phase Shift Germanium), Software Defined Networking, Software Defined Radio, Spintronics, VLSI, Wireless Charging, Wireless Power(6G)
+3D Printing, AI, Additive Manufacturing, Data Acquisition- DaQ, Data Recording, Data Recorders, EDA, Engineering Continuum, Formal Verification, Generative Coding(JVM, VHDL, Assembler, C, UML), Multi Physics, Technical Documentation & Modeling with or without Generative AI/Content, Graph Algorithms, Graph Models, IC Laser, Linked Data, Linked Open Data, LLMs, Nanotechnology(Graphene), Optics, Optoelectronics, Photonics, Reconfigurable Dynamic Circuits, Routing, Semantic Web, Silicon(Crystal Semiconductors, Si/SiC - Silicon Carbide, Telluride, Phase Shift Germanium, Indium Phosphate, Antimony), Software Defined Networking, Software Defined Radio, Spintronics, VLSI, Wireless Charging, Wireless Power(6G)

+Routing is a necessary topic to cover because no one takes the long way home or away unless they have other things to do en route by going south when they are really going north, east when they are going west.
+This is common when people have connect flights and are willing to split a journey into manageable bits when there is no direct route, so we know traveling well is the ideal so in devices anyone can chalk this down as "human factors" because some apps and devices today will never work without a constant internet connection this is where the redline can be marked at the very beginning, there is also the circuit board and this is where nanotech and photonics shine literally because of less energy density and more capacity for the same price as plane surface mount metals on a PCB, factor in 3D printing, it will be possible to prototype less from more or however the design is configured, there will be less moving parts in 3D PCBs.
+Usually design has logic as the under pinning feature for anyone elese we assume common sense practicalities, the shortest possible route but in reality you will find habits out of routine with that simple basis.
+For airlines these routes change but for a comouter network it's always better to get hands on and reroute to the nearest peer in a network when direct peer to peer is not possible.
+In computing you can run tracepath and traceroute from the command line(Unix or a least Linux) to get an idea of how your network, content is routed, it's helpful to see how many hops a ping or byte have to take.
+Time savings occur when this is closer to the vrowser for instance but we know this is hardly the case in reality.

 Description of a miniature electrical dipole, Institute of Physics White paper(FYI, a brief reading not a citation) 2021 https://iopscience.iop.org/article/10.1088/1674-1056/ac6495/meta
 See IEEE Press, IOP member texts for complimentary texts on materials science(Graphene Applications, MEMS, Meta Materials, Nano Materials, Super Conductors/Insulators).